 The form of government also is set forth in the municipal charter; there are two major forms and one variation.
 The first form is mayor-council, where there is not a manager.
 The mayor and the council, acting together, make decisions about services, revenues and expenditures.
 All personnel come under the board with this form of government.

 A variation on this form is the mayor-council with an administrator.
 A board usually hires an administrator when the daily operations become too much for the elected officials to oversee.

 With the other major form of government, the council-manager form, the mayor and council set policy and hire a manager to implement their policies.
 A manager has specified statutory authority, including hiring and firing of employees.
 Typically, the council also hires the attorney directly and sometimes the clerk.

 North Carolina mayors do not have veto power over council actions (with the exception of one city where the mayor has limited veto power).
 The mayor may or may not vote on matters before the council, again depending on the charter.

 Governing boards may organize themselves in various ways; most have committees that make recommendations to the full board.

-Municipal budgets.
 One of the major responsibilities of every municipal governing board is to adopt the annual municipal budget, which determines what services will be provided and at what level.
 The board must set the municipal property tax rate when it adopts is annual budget.
 By law, all North Carolina budgets must be balanced, and there is a state agency that provides oversight over municipal finances.

-Municipal revenues and expenditures.
 The major sources of municipal revenues are the ad valorem property tax and local option sales taxes.
 User fees for services, such as water and sewer, support the infrastructure, operational and maintenance costs of the systems themselves.